mrchimp/hashy/README.md

 **offset_selector**

 This optional selector is for use with fixed menus that normally cover content when using hash links.
 For single menus an id selector is recommended, e.g. `hashy('#main-menu')`.
 If you have multiple menus you can pass in a selector that matches multiple items.
 The scroll will then be offset by the *combined height* of these elements.

+**extra_offset**

+An optional number of pixels to offset the scroll by, in addition the distance calculated by `offset_selector`.
+Can be positive or negative.
+You could even make it really, *really* negative and it will just stop at the top of the page.
+I've got you covered, bud.

 ## Advanced Usage ##